-Collberg et al. presented the first taxonomy of obfuscation techniques in a seminal paper on software protection against reverse engineering [13].
-The obfuscation taxonomy includes layout obfuscations, data obfuscations, control obfuscations, and preventive transformations, and discusses several de-obfuscation attacks.
+Collberg et al. presented the first taxonomy of obfuscation techniques in a seminal paper on software protection against reverse engineering (Collberg et al., 1997).
+The obfuscation taxonomy includes layout obfuscations, data obfuscations, control obfuscations, and preventive transformations, and discusses several deobfuscation attacks.
 The paper also puts forward potency, cost, and resilience as aspects to consider during the evaluation of protections.